 Before 1945, a Committee of Management, chaired by the Curator (Director) was responsible for the Museum’s development.
 For much of its history, the Museum reported to the Minister for Public Instruction, later the Minister for Technical Education and most recently the Department of Justice.
 Today it is a statutory body in the Department of Planning and Environment, responsible to the Deputy Premier and Minister for the Arts.

 Since 1945 the Museum has operated under the authority of its own Act of Parliament, The Museum of Applied Arts and Sciences Act, 1945.
 It provides for the appointment of nine Trustees who, subject to the direction and control of the Minister, exercise the powers conferred by the Act.

 The Act describes in very broad terms the role and functions of the Trust.
-Unlike more contemporary legislation it does not comprehensively outline the relationships between Trustees, the Minister, the Department of Justice, and Museum management and staff.
+Unlike more contemporary legislation it does not comprehensively outline the relationships between Trustees, the Minister, the Department of Planning and Environment, and Museum management and staff.
 Effectively the governance of the Museum is shared among the Minister for the Arts, the Trust and the Director, the Act providing a framework for carrying out their respective roles.